CI Hex Hex Docs Coverage Status

 ]

-You can also define metadata on an action.
-This feature can be used to extend the library's functionality.
+You can also define metadata on an action, which can be used to extend the library's functionality.

-For example, imagine wanting to expose certain actions through your Absinthe GraphQL schema but needing to exclude others.
+For example, imagine you want to expose certain actions through your Absinthe GraphQL schema while excluding others.
 You could achieve this by adding a :gql_exclude key to the metadata.

 defmodule GraphqlPolicy do